I Like To Move It -- Computation Instead of Data in the Brain: Communication-Efficient Algorithms

 Any standard neuron model is \textit{time-critical} concerning the received spiking times, i.e., the state transitions $s_0 \xrightarrow[\text{spike}]{\text{receives}} s_1 \xrightarrow[\text{no spike}]{\text{receives}} s_2$ and $s_0 \xrightarrow[\text{no spike}]{\text{receives}} s_1' \xrightarrow[\text{spike}]{\text{receives}} s_2'$ result in different ending states.
 Only for the most fundamental state transitions would $s_2 = s_2'$ hold (e.g., simple combinations of minimum, sum, maximum, ...), although even in such cases, $s_1$ and $s_1'$ need not be equal.
 In general, state transitions with different numbers of spikes result in different ending states as well.

-However, what leads us to our proposed algorithm is that the previous model for neuronal spikes already approximates various aspects.
-In reality, spikes are not transmitted instantaneously; they occur over a prolonged period, and their effect depends on the distance the spike travels, the exact contact position on the receiving neurons, and more.
-With this in mind, we propose to approximate the spikes generated by the neuron model by a firing frequency---instead of the individual spikes, the frequency is transmitted every so often, and the receiving neurons use a pseudo-random number generator and this frequency to determine if the sending neuron spiked.
-We only use this model for transmitting spikes between MPI ranks, as for a connected neuron pair on the same MPI rank, checking whether one spiked is virtually free.
+However, the previous model for neuronal spikes already approximates various aspects.
+In reality, spikes are not transmitted instantaneously; they occur over extended periods, and their effects depend on spike travel distance, exact contact positions on receiving neurons, and other factors.
+Furthermore, real synapses can be electrical or chemical, and glial cells also influence the firing activity.
+Keeping this in mind, we propose approximating neuron model spikes using firing frequency—instead of individual spikes, frequencies are transmitted periodically, and receiving neurons use pseudo-random number generators and these frequencies to determine if the sending neuron spiked.
+We only apply this model for spike transmission between MPI ranks, as checking whether one spiked is virtually free for connected neuron pairs on the same MPI rank.

-This algorithm has the benefit of significantly reducing the number of synchronization points.
-Instead of synchronizing and exchanging data in every time step, we define an epoch length $\Delta$ and exchange the firing frequencies of the neurons only for every $\Delta$ time step.
-This comes with a few drawbacks; none, however, have substantial implications for the simulation.
-Firstly, exchanging frequencies might result in a more significant data transfer than even $\Delta$ transmissions of spikes (due to a different data type and the necessity to send data between each connected neuron pair instead of only those where the sending neuron spiked).
-Secondly, because neurons do not have a steady firing frequency during the development phase, our model introduces a response lag.
-Lastly, the spikes of a neuron are no longer synchronized.
-For example, given a neuron that spikes every ten time steps and three connected neurons, one on the same MPI rank and two on different MPI ranks, it is only given that the first one receives the actual spikes and the other two determine at each time step with a probability of ten percent whether the neuron spiked.
-In total, the received spikes need not correlate in theory and could have an arbitrarily large mismatch---although they do in practice.
+This algorithm significantly reduces the number of synchronization points.
+Instead of synchronizing and exchanging data at every time step, we define an epoch length $\Delta$ and exchange neuron firing frequencies only every $\Delta$ time steps.
+This approach has some drawbacks, though none substantially impact the simulation.
+First, exchanging frequencies might involve more data transfer than $\Delta$ spike transmissions (due to different data types and necessity to send data between each connected neuron pair rather than only those where the sending neuron spiked).
+Second, since neurons do not maintain steady firing frequencies during the development phase, our model introduces response lag.
+Lastly, neuron spikes are no longer synchronized.
+For example, given a neuron that spikes every ten time steps and three connected neurons (one on the same MPI rank and two on different MPI ranks), the first receives actual spikes while the other two determine at each time step with ten percent probability whether the neuron spiked.
+Theoretically, the received spikes need not correlate and could have arbitrarily large mismatches—though they do correlate in practice.